Military Move to Rota, Spain? Here's What You Need to Know!

 It’s a well-known fact that finding work at overseas duty stations can be challenging for military spouses, and Rota is no exception.

 While Tiqui worked as a substitute teacher when her family was stationed in Japan, she was not able to find a similar position in Rota.
-Instead, Tiqui, who previously served in the Navy as a Culinary Specialist, drew on her cooking skills and started her own business.
-Tita Vee’s Kusinette is Tiqui’s successful catering company, and she specializes in Filipino cuisine.
+Instead, Tiqui, who previously served in the Navy as a Culinary Specialist, drew on her cooking skills and started her own business, a successful catering company specializing in Filipino cuisine.

 NAVSTA Rota hosts many home-based businesses, with spouses selling everything from baked goods to cosmetology and photography services.
 If you’re interested in starting your own business, Tiqui says to “go for it!”